Mark Vange named Lead Advisor for Realms of Ethernity

 Miami-based GameFi company XYZZY, who, together with the Vietnam-based Wild Thunder Studio, are the creators of RoE, believe that Vange is bringing invaluable insight from his experiences working with some of the largest game companies in the world.

-"We are incredibly excited to have Mark, a sought after adviser and mentor, join Realms' amazing journey," said Dustin Nguyen, co-founder and CEO of Wild Thunder Studios.
-"As an industry leader in video game development, Mark brings technology vision and extensive experience, having built and sold several companies."
+"We are incredibly excited to have Mark join the team and be part of Realms' amazing journey," said Dustin Nguyen, co-founder and CEO of Wild Thunder Studios.
+"As an industry leader in video game development, Mark comes with a wealth of experience and a unique insight into the world of gaming.
+His contributions will be invaluable."

+"Vange brings technology vision, international team management and extensive experience in cloud-based delivery of mobile and social products along with the experience of having built and sold several companies," adds Nguyen.

-Having recently wowed investors and gamers alike at the Game Developers Conference (GDC) in San Francisco, RoE will announce a number of key partnerships and endorsements by industry heavyweights.
+Having recently wowed investors and gamers alike at the Game Developers Conference (GDC) in San Francisco, RoE is slated to announce a number of key partnerships and endorsements by the industry's heavyweights.

 SOURCE XYZZY